 Facilities & Grounds

-The City Hall is located in a historically significant brownstone building at 601 West Main Street.
-It houses the Council Chambers and most City offices, including:
+The City Hall is located in a historically significant brownstone building on Main Street.
+It houses the Council Chambers and other City offices, including:

 • Administration